A curated collection of top-notch permaculture books by women you might not have heard about.

 - Facebook groups

-- Online permaculture design course + advanced social permaculture course taught by 40+ women from around the world.
+- Online permaculture design course + advanced social permaculture course taught by women

 #womenwriters #permaculturewomen #freepermaculture #permaculturebookswrittenbywomen